Mild hybrid: Others

 During the 2008 Olympic Games in Beijing in August, Chinese automobile manufacturer Chang'an Motors supplied a number of hybrid-drive cars as taxis for the athletes and spectators.
 The power electronics for the "mild hybrid" drive was supplied by Infineon.

 Toyota sold mild hybrid versions of the Toyota Crown executive sedan between 2001 and 2003 and the mid-size Crown Sedan between 2002 and 2008 in the Japanese domestic market.
-These models combined a BAS hybrid system with the standard straight-6 petrol engines for increased fuel economy.
-Toyota now sells a full hybrid version of the Crown under their brand name Hybrid Synergy Drive.

 MINI and BMW have start and stop, and some with regenerative braking, in all of their vehicles sold in Europe running 4-cylinder engines with manual transmissions.

 Citroën proposes a stop and start system on its C2 and C3 models.
 The concept-car C5 Airscape has an improved version of that, adding regenerative braking and traction assistance functionalities, and ultracapacitors for energy buffering.

 In 2004 VW brought two mild hybrid concept cars to Shanghai for the Challenge Bibendum.

-Suzuki has announced the Suzuki Baleno with integrated SHVS-technology in 2016 on the new Suzuki HEARTECT platform.
-Suzuki has had experience with this mild-hybrid technology in their Suzuki Ciaz.
+Most hybrids use gasoline engines, but some use diesel engines, such as the Hyundai 1.6.

-Most hybrids use gasoline engines, but some use Diesel engines, such as the Hyundai 1.6.
+In 2021 Land Rover started selling the Range Rover Sport D350, which runs on the 3.0-litre D300 Ingenium diesel engine.

-In 2021 Land Rover started selling the Range Rover Sport D350 which runs on the 3.0-litre D300 Ingenium Diesel engine.
+The Genesis G90 and Genesis GV80 Coupe offer mild hybrid options with an electric supercharger.